eclectic-kitty/notes/Final - Problem Space ⁄ Conceptualization.md

 	- a 3 button menu with pin, link, add to cookbook, duplicate, delete
 		- convert measurements
 		- I feel like this should be with serving size
+- Oh!
+You can highlight steps instead of checking them off, I kinda like this...

 Recipe editing/creating thots
 - Don't love that the ingredients are just presented as a plain text list!